Back to National Guide

 • Public liability insurance

-• That they confirm waterproofing must be completed by a licensed waterproofer before tiling starts
+• That waterproofing has been completed by a licensed waterproofer and inspected at the mandatory hold point

-• References and photos of recent bathroom tiling work in Perth
+• References and photos of recent bathroom tiling work, particularly with your chosen tile type

 How We Calculate